skiluvia/neural-network-challenge-1/README.md

 13/13 - 0s - loss: 0.5271 - accuracy: 0.7450 - 50ms/epoch - 4ms/step
 Loss: 0.5270754098892212, Accuracy: 0.7450000047683716
 ```
 The model's accuracy is `0.7450` which is fairly good.
 This means that the model is able to accurately predict whether a student will repay their loan.
-This means that the model is not learning well.
+This means that the model is learning well.
 We can conclude that the model is a fairly good model for predicting student loan repayment.

 Also in looking at the classification report suggest the same observation
 ```